 Buying a home is a quintessential step in achieving the American dream, but if you have lackluster credit, the process can seem daunting.
 Wondering if home ownership is possible for you?
-And what you need to do to make this dream a reality?
+And what do you need to do to make this dream a reality?
 First, you need to work on improving your credit score.
 Here’s a look at the main steps involved:

 Familiarize yourself with your credit report